Minter blockchain

 Validators limitations

-Minter Network has limited number of available slots for validators.
+The Minter Network has a limited number of available slots for validators.

 slots.
 4